-70% of all agricultural products are still grown by small scale farmers around the world.
-By offering them the opportunity to devote their land to organic agriculture we improve their health and the health of their soil and thus our planet.
+70% of all agricultural products are still grown by small scale farmers around the world who have very small holdings on which to grow all their family food and a cash crop or two.
+By offering them the opportunity to devote their land to organic agriculture, we improve their health and the health of their soil and thus our planet.
 By contracting for ingredients that provide better income than subsistence crops, we improve their family’s educational opportunities, medical care and nutrition.

 The Quest for Organic Chicory